Ark667/IngConnector/README.md

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This project was intended to make a fast data transfer from a bunch of DynamoDb tables to MongoDb collections.
-Provisioned DynamoDb tables became too expensive and decided to migrate to managed MongoDb service on K8s cluster.
-MongoDb also provide some desirable querying features not present on DynamoDb.
+This project was an intent to manage ING bank account for a private application.
+The API usage was quite painfull over security and certificates management, but successfull.
+The final problem was that ING developer documentation specifies that official and specific certificates for payment companies are needed to use the API in prodcution environments, and are dificult and/or very expensive to get.

+If any one has some information about this, please let me know!

 <p align="right">(<a href="#top">back to top</a>)</p>